 After the battle with fungal acne, you might be left with scars of varying degrees, depending on your skin condition, the duration of the acne breakout, and your body’s ability to recover and regenerate.

-At M-Aesthetic Clinic, we offer the full range of acne scar removal treatments to treat all kinds of scars; raised and red, flat, pigmented or depressed.
+At M-Aesthetic Clinic, we offer the full range of acne scar removal treatments in Singapore to treat all kinds of scars; raised and red, flat, pigmented or depressed.
 From Advanced ECO2 Fractional Laser to Subscision, to Chemical peels and to Micro-needle Radiofrequency, Dr Ho Rui Ming will assess your skin condition and personalise an Acne Scar Removal programme just for you.

 Enquire now to find out more.